In-Person Classes Dismissed as Virus Positivity Hits 3% Threshold in NYC

 For over a week, the mayor kept parents and school faculty waiting day-to-day for an announcement on a possible shutdown as the seven-day test positivity percentage of new Covid-19 cases in the onetime epicenter of the virus floated close to the 3% weekly average threshold that would trigger school closures.

-Confirming the closures at a delayed daily press briefing Wednesday afternoon, the Democrat told reporters and parent to expect that schools will remain closed “certainly through Thanksgiving.”
+Confirming the closures at a delayed daily press briefing Wednesday afternoon, the Democrat told reporters and parents to expect that schools will remain closed “certainly through Thanksgiving.”

 “We’re going to fight this back.
 This is a setback but it’s a setback we will overcome,” de Blasio said.